 Rice is thought to raise blood sugar levels because it contains starch and carbohydrates.
 However, you are allowed to consume rice.
 When you evaluate rice's nutritional composition, you can see why it must be an element of your diabetes diet.
 White and brown rice are high in carbohydrates, with little fat or sugar.
 Cooked rice has a lot of water, accounting for over 70% of its weight.
 The calorie, carbohydrate, protein, and fat composition of white and brown rice are similar:

-Few people also have boiled rice without knowing, Rice consumption can result in increased glucose levels after a meal.
+Few people also have boiled rice without knowing, “Is boiled rice good for diabetes?”
+Rice consumption can result in increased glucose levels after a meal.
 In people without diabetes, insulin prevents blood sugar levels from rising too much.

 But with diabetes, based on its type, the body does not produce insulin or is resistant to it.
 However, in such cases, you can still eat rice, provided you avoid consuming it in excess.
 You can reduce the amount of rice in each meal following the recommended dietary allowance and selecting the appropriate level of quality.